Last updated on September 7th, 2019 at 06:26 pm

 If you have a business flyer for advertising men’s clothing, use blue in your flyer design.
 Men prefer blue and including it in advertising makes the flyer more appealing to your target audience.

-When designing your flyer, don’t make the mistake of adding a color only because it suits the mood of your target audience.
+When designing your flyer, don’t make the mistake of adding color only because it suits the mood of your target audience.
 You want the colors to complement the design while avoiding clashing color combinations.

 The ColourLovers website displays hundreds of different color palettes for finding your perfect combination of flyer colors.